Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 What are the total closing costs in Nicaragua in 2026 as a percentage?

-As of early 2026, total closing costs in Nicaragua for a foreign individual buyer typically range from 6% to 10% of the purchase price, covering taxes, registry fees, notary costs, and legal fees.
+As of early 2026, a realistic planning figure for total closing costs in Nicaragua is roughly 6% to 10% of the purchase price for a foreign individual buyer, covering taxes, registry fees, and professional services all together.

-The specific fee categories that make up this total in Nicaragua include the DGI transfer withholding tax (which ranges from 2% to 7% depending on property value), registry fees (capped at about $820), and notary plus legal fees (typically 1.5% to 3%).
+The biggest chunk of that total in Nicaragua is the DGI transfer withholding tax, which ranges from 2% on a $100,000 property to 7% on properties above $500,000, followed by registry fees (capped at about $820), and then notary and legal fees which vary depending on title complexity and whether you need powers of attorney or translated documents.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Nicaragua.